billpmurphy/hask-archive/README.md

 Wish you could use all those elegant Haskell features in Python?
 All you have to do is `import hask`.

-Hask is a pure-Python library that mimics most of the core language tools from Haskell, including:
+Hask is a pure-Python, zero-dependencies library that mimics most of the core language tools from Haskell, including:

 * Full Hindley-Milner type system (with typeclasses) that will typecheck any function decorated with a Hask type signature